00VALAK00/MRI-SwinV1-TorchLightening-LitServe/readme.md

-# MRI-scans Classifier using Swin-v1 transformer (Training & Deployment)
+# MRI-scans Classifier using Swin-v1 transformers (Training & Deployment)

 This project demonstrates the power of **Swin Transformers** for classifying MRI scans.
 The training pipeline leverages **PyTorch Lightning** for efficient and optimized experimentation, while **Liserve** enables seamless model deployment and serving.